4D, $\mathcal{N}=1$ Matter Gravitino Genomics: Supersymmetry Genomics Review

-Similar to the CLS, the 0-brane reduction for mSG requires nodal definitions that are linear combinations of the 0-brane reduced fields for the resulting $\brL_{\rm I}$ matrices to be adinkraic (Eq.~(\ref{e:adinkraic})).
-As shown in~\cite{Chappell:2012qf}, the most general choice of nodal field definitions for mSG that are adinkraic and match with the cis- and/or trans-adinkra Fig.~\ref{f:ctAdinkra} are
+Similar to the CLS, the 0-brane reduction for mSG requires nodal definitions that are linear combinations of the 0-brane reduced fields for the resulting $\brL_{\rm I}$ matrices to be adinkraic (Equation~(\ref{e:adinkraic})).
+As shown in~\cite{Chappell:2012qf}, the most general choice of nodal field definitions for mSG that are adinkraic and match with the cis- and/or trans-adinkra Figure~\ref{f:ctAdinkra} are

 with